vivster7/tato/README.md

 ## Motivation

-In large, mature codebases, it's common to encounter files that lack a coherent structure.
-While the initial version of a file may have been crafted with care and logical organization, the structure often erodes over time.
+In large, mature codebases, it’s common to encounter files that lack a coherent structure.
+While the initial version of a file may have been thoughtfully crafted with a logical organization, this structure often erodes over time.
+(There are many reasons for this erosion, but that’s a topic for another time.)

-Tato offers a reset button.
-It provides consistency by deterministically organizing the file.
-It's probably not the optimal layout, but the consistency should reduce the cognitive load required to understand the code.
+Tato offers a reset button, providing consistency by deterministically organizing the file.
+While it may not be the optimal layout, this consistency should reduce the cognitive load required to understand the code.

 ## Layout details

 Tato organizes files into four main sections:

 1. Imports
 2. Constants
 3. Classes
 4. Functions

-**Imports:** Tato preserves the original import order, deferring to specialized tools like isort or ruff for import sorting.
+**Imports:** Tato preserves the original import order, leaving the task of sorting to specialized tools like isort or ruff.

-**Constants:** Moved to the top of the file, constants typically have brief definitions and serve as key control points for program behavior.
+**Constants:** Constants are moved to the top of the file.
+Typically, these have brief definitions and act as key control points for program behavior.

-**Classes:** Arranged according to their inheritance hierarchy, with base classes appearing first.
+**Classes:** Classes are arranged according to their inheritance hierarchy, with base classes appearing first.

-**Functions:** Placed in the final section and sorted by call hierarchy.
-This ordering puts the `main()` function first, so the most important functions are at the top.
+**Functions:** Functions are placed in the final section and sorted by call hierarchy.
+This order places the `main()` function first, ensuring that the most important functions appear at the top.

-### Handling Interdependencies:
+### Handling Interdependencies
-In many cases, strict adherence to this four-section layout may not be possible due to interdependencies.
-For instance, a constant might rely on a class or function definition.
-In such situations, Tato will elevate the necessary definitions to maintain file validity.
-These elevated definitions form valid subsections of (constants, classes, functions), though most fields in these subsections are typically empty.
+Strict adherence to this four-section layout may not always be possible due to interdependencies.
+For example, a constant might depend on a class or function definition.
+In such cases, Tato will elevate the necessary definitions to maintain file validity.
+These elevated definitions form valid subsections (constants, classes, functions), although most fields in these subsections are typically empty.

-It's probably a good sign to break up a file if it has too many subsections.
+If a file has too many subsections, it’s likely a sign that it should be broken up.